twy80/LangChain_llm_Agent/README.md

   - Voice recognition and Text-To-Speech (TTS) are implemented by using functions from OpenAI

-  - Recording of the user's voice is stopped when there is no input for 3 seconds.
+  - Recording of the user's voice is stopped when there is no input for 3 seconds

   - RAG (Retrieval Augmented Generation) for an external document is implemented by using langchain functions.